skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 bulletPackage: free
 ```

 Mutations are the way to change the dataset behind GraphQL.
-A mutation is very similar to a query in GraphQL, but GraphQL assumes the mutation is going to change the dataset behind it.
+A mutation is very similar to a field in a GraphQL query, but GraphQL assumes a mutation has side effects and change the dataset behind the schema.

-We learned that, GraphQL execute queries in parellel to acheive fast response time.
-But, if there are more than one mutation in a single request, it'll invoke mutations by one by one.
-We'll learn about the reason behind that as well in this lesson.
+We learned that, GraphQL process multiple fields in a query parellelly to acheive low response time.
+But, multiple mutations in a single request executed one by one.
+We'll learn about the reason behind that as well.

-So, let's mutate our blog dataset.
+So, let's start mutating our blog dataset.

 *****